As former backpackers, we always doubt about which luggage to choose for different trips.

 - Look for durable material with heavy stitching

-- Check if you get enough separate storage compartments and pockets
+- Check if you get enough seperate storage compartments and pockets

 - Make sure the backpack isn’t too heavy

 - Make sure the backpack has an airflow system to reduce sweating

 - Your backpack should have a decent strap around the waist

 A rolling suitcase has a lot of great assets as well.
 It’s more convenient for citytrips and holidays where you stay longer in one place.
 We switched to rolling suitcases recently and I like using it, but I’ll probably never get over my love for the backpack.

 A rolling suitcase does provide the possibility to stack it up with nicely folded clothing and chances are good that your clothes will still be semi-wrinklefree once you unpack them.
 A lot of suitcases also offer te option to lock your luggage, which provides a safer environment for your stuff.